 - 1.1 The Localism Act 2011 requires local authorities to produce a pay policy statement to be approved by Council annually before the start of the financial year to which it relates.
 The aim is to increase accountability, transparency and fairness in the setting of local pay.
 These statements must set out the council's policies on a range of issues relating to the pay of its workforce, particularly its senior and lowest paid staff.
-The provisions in the Act do not seek to determine what decisions on pay should be taken or what policies should be in place, but require councils to be more open about their policies and how decisions are made - 1.2 This report seeks approval of the Policy, Resources and Growth Committee to recommend to Council the attached pay policy statement for adoption from 1st April 2017.
+The provisions in the Act do not seek to determine what decisions on pay should be taken or what policies should be in place, but require councils to be more open about their policies and how decisions are made - 1.2 This report seeks approval of the Policy, Resources and Growth Committee to recommend to Council the attached pay policy statement for adoption from 1st April 2018. - 1.3 The pay policy statement summarises the parameters within which staff are paid.
+These parameters are in turn governed by a local pay framework set with reference to national terms and conditions, and nationally agreed pay awards.